 Homeless.
 Without sufficient protections and affordable housing options, many low-income renters are at risk of experiencing homelessness.
+The 2023 Point-in-Time (PIT) count estimated that 3,207 persons were experiencing homelessness in the city of Fresno at the time of the count.
+It is estimated that approximately 1,819 of those residents were unsheltered, representing a 7 percent increase in the unsheltered homeless population in Fresno.
 The last Point in Time (PIT) count, which was done in 2022, estimated 3,397 individuals experiencing homelessness in the City of Fresno (86.2 percent) out of 3,938 persons experiencing homelessness in Fresno County.
 Of that number, 1,701 persons were sheltered homeless and 1,696 were unsheltered homeless.
-The City of Fresno collaborates with service agencies dedicated to providing shelter, housing, and case management services to those in need.
+The City of Fresno collaborates with service agencies dedicated to providing shelter, housing, and case management services to those in need (Program 9).
 In addition to coordination at the local level, Fresno has received technical assistance and, in some cases, has been designated a high-priority city as part of initiatives aimed at preventing and ending homelessness.
-Between July 2019 and December 2021, the Fresno area received more than \$144 million from federal, state, and local sources to increase homelessness services in 2021.
-These funds went to the City, the County, the Fresno Madera Continuum of Care, and the Fresno Housing Authority.
-The City used its funding allocation to add 983 shelter beds and provide emergency and temporary shelter, and transitional housing.
-In an effort to provide "housing-first" opportunities for the unsheltered population, the City of Fresno recently approved \$1 million in HOME Investment Opportunities (HOME) Investment Partnerships Program funds to be directed to the Fresno Housing Authority for the formation of a local Tenant Based Rental Assistance (TBRA) program.